Skip to main content

 http://elk.asifahmadkhan.com

-πŸ”Ή Ensure that you have configured the DNS settings for elk.asifahmadkhan.com to point to your server's IP address. πŸ”Ή For enhanced security, consider enabling HTTPS using an SSL certificate (e.g., Let's Encrypt).
+πŸ”Ή Ensure your DNS elk.asifahmadkhan.com points to your server’s IP. πŸ”Ή For added security, enable HTTPS using an SSL certificate (e.g., Let’s Encrypt).

 server.host: "localhost"